edge_direction returns edge lists defined by the direction between

 Value

-returns the input edges
+edge_direction returns the input edges appended with

 a "direction_dyad" column representing the direction between ID1 and ID2.